Bambo-Rambo/RNG-Guides/DexNavRNG.md

 * If you have used Pokemon Amie, make sure to turn it off when entering the bag.
 If it remains in queue, it will start advancing again like crazy when exiting.
 * Exit the bag by pressing `B` to land in the menu.
 Pressing `X` instead, will get you to the overworld, and if the place is noisy, the NPC influence will take effect before you can even get control of your character.
 * At noisy places, there is a slight chance that the resulting egg move will be wrong while everything else will be correct.
-Apparently the NPC influence interrupts the DexNav generation and advances the prng value that decides the egg slot.
+Apparently the NPC influence interrupts the DexNav generation and advances the prng state that decides the egg slot.
 There is not much we can do about this, other than keep track of the NPCs advances, and let them do their thing before entering the bag.
+If you feel like taking the risk and assuming an unexpected NPC blink will occur, you can check the `Alt Egg Move` box.

 [Suggested ways to deal with unstable delays](https://github.com/Bambo-Rambo/RNG-Guides/blob/main/ExtraInfo.md#unstable-delays)